 Explore student banking and other ways to save money as a student.

-If you're planning to receive government-funded student finance, you need to get in touch with your relevant Student Finance body to get the ball rolling:
+If you're planning to receive government-funded student finance, you need to get in touch with your relevant Student Finance body:

-Securing student finance is a lengthy process, so be sure to make this a priority.
+Securing student finance is a lengthy process, so make this your priority.

-Once these measures are in place and you know how much funding you're entitled to on top of any family allowances and part-time job earnings, you can budget your day-to-day life accordingly.
+Once these measures are in place and you know how much funding you're entitled to on top of any parental or needs-based grants and part-time job earnings, you can budget your day-to-day life accordingly.

-This should include allowances for amenities (food, utility bills, course materials), as well as luxuries (clothes, socialising and visits back home), to avoid landing yourself in financial trouble later in the term.
+This should include allowances for the following, to avoid financial trouble later in the term:

 3. Decide what to take

-Find out what will be provided at your accommodation to avoid making unnecessary purchases and check how much storage space you'll have - there's no point taking things you don't have the room to keep.
+Find out what will be provided at your student accommodation to avoid making unnecessary purchases.
+Be sure to check how much storage space you'll have in your new room and only take what you have the space to use.

-With bigger items to consider, you might forget to pick up the little things.
-Items such as stationery, pain relief and cleaning products are easily forgotten, so by keeping organised you won't be left short of any essentials.
+With bigger items to consider, you might forget to pack up the little things.
+Items such as stationery, pain relief and cleaning products are easily forgotten, so it's a good idea to keep organised by writing lists of what you need to take with you or buy when you arrive.

 Take a look at our guide on what to take to university.